-A peek at the National Photography Collection can help us understand past perceptions of the future of television.
+A peek at our collection can help us understand past perceptions of the future of television.
 Looking back, we can judge how accurate the television experts of their day were in predicting what television would look like in the future.

 Now that so many years have passed, what can their predictions tell us about what the future of television might still become?

 Television, first called ‘seeing by wireless’, is a technology which has been with us now for over 80 years.
 Even so, it has never really lost its element of science fiction.
 With artists’ conceptions and prototypes resembling something out of Dan Dare or Flash Gordon, the magical effect television has to traverse distance and time compelled many to portray it as an object of fantasy, even when television had become a reality.

 In the early 1930s, what the medium of television would be—exactly—was still very much up for debate.
 A high-definition ‘standard’ for television had yet to be agreed upon.
 Would the image have 180 lines of detail, 240 lines, more?
 How big would screens need to be?
 What type of transmitter network could successfully deliver television to the nation in the same way as radio?

 Most people considered television to be an extension of radio, which was already well-established.

 By 1933, the BBC had already been broadcasting for a decade and most British households had some kind of radio set.
 The cinema was similarly well-established and would also have an influence on public expectations of what television would be.
 Like ‘Wireless’ which implicitly referred to radio’s predecessor, the Telegraph, words such as ‘Tele-talkies’ and ‘Radio-movies’ were used to describe television at first.

 Most experts were predicting that television would more closely resemble its broadcast cousin, radio, rather than its visual cousin, cinema.
 This was soon proven true, largely due to television’s ability to broadcast instantaneously into many households at once, a power which it shares with radio.